shriyala/fas-powershell/docs/Unpublish-FasMsTemplate.md

 -----------

-This command instructs the certificate authority on dc.citrixtest.net to stop issuing certificates based on the Citrix_SmartcardLogon template.
+This command instructs the default certificate authority to stop issuing certificates based on the Citrix_SmartcardLogon template.

 ## Parameters